-Canon 7D II versus Leica SL
+Canon 7D II vs Leica SL

-The Canon EOS 7D Mark II and the Leica SL (Typ 601) are two enthusiast cameras that were officially introduced, respectively, in September 2014 and October 2015.
+The Canon EOS 7D Mark II and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and October 2015.
 The 7D Mark II is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a full frame (SL) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Leica provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably smaller (8 percent) than the Canon 7D II.
 Moreover, the SL is markedly lighter (7 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.